 What Do You Need?

-Keep in mind that these systems are not a one-size-fits-all tool.
+Keep in mind these systems are not a one-size-fits-all tool.
 Different systems will work better for different types of companies and may be geared toward specific audiences.
 Make sure that the one you choose is a good fit for your company.

 One of the most important things to look at when you are choosing an LMS will be the interfaces the learners and managers will be using.
 They need to have a clean and easy-to-use interface, so users will not have to spend a long time figuring out how to use the system.

 It’s also important to find a mobile-friendly option, so tablets and smartphones can be used in addition to desktops and laptops.
 Check to see if the LMS will integrate with third-party systems and whether you can add custom scripts and plugins.
+Many companies need their LMS to integrate with the human resources platform or other apps, which means the LMS needs to have a robust and effective API to allow such integrations to happen as easily as possible.

 Get Started with an LMS